datacarpentry/python-ecology-lesson/setup.md

 ~~~
 {: .language-bash}

-## Launch a Jupyter notebook
+## Launch a Jupyter Notebook

-After installing either Anaconda or Miniconda and the workshop packages,
+After installing Python and the required packages,
-launch a Jupyter notebook by typing this command from the terminal:
+launch a Jupyter Notebook by typing this command in the terminal:

 ~~~
 jupyter notebook
 ~~~
 {: .language-bash}

-The notebook should open automatically in your browser.
-If it does not or you
+A Jupyter Notebook notebook should open automatically in your browser.
+If it does not, or you
 wish to use a different browser, open this link: <http://localhost:8888>.

-For a bried introduction to Jupyter Notebooks, please consult with our
+For a brief introduction to Jupyter Notebooks, please consult with our
 [Introduction to Jupyter Notebooks](jupyter_notebooks) page.